koraytugay/koraytugay.github.io/content/literature/core-java-se9-for-the-impatient.md

 ## Chapter 10 - Concurrent Programming

 ### ExecutorService
-Runnables and Callables represent tasks that will run in separate threads.
+`Runnable`s and `Callable`s represent tasks that will run in separate threads.
 It does not make sense to have a 1:1 relationship between a task and a thread, in other words it does not make sense to spawn a new Thread for every task just to terminate it later.

 In the Java concurrency library, an `ExecutorService` schedules and executes tasks and allocates threads to them.